Have There Been Thousands of

 Finally, let me close with another quote from Nibley (Since Cumorah, p.
 7):

 The first edition of the Book of Mormon, though the most readable, is not the standard version today.
 That is because it is hard to use, with its long chapters and lack of numbered verses, and the grammar is sometimes disturbing to us.
 Disturbing, but never misleading - that is the point.
 Much of the New Testament is in barbaric Greek, and the ancient pagans often jeered at the illiteracy and bad grammar of the Disciples; yet in our English Bible their grammar is meticulously correct.
 Is that an indication of skullduggery?
 No more than the poor grammar of the ancient Apostles was proof that they were not inspired.
-If anything, Joseph Smith's poor grammar serves the purpose of proving, as did theirs, that the inspired words of the prophets were no product of the schools or the invention of cunning and clever men.Early Texts of The Book of Mormon," an article by Stan Larson printed in the Ensign, September 1976, pp. 77-82, now available at Mike Parker's LDS Library.
+If anything, Joseph Smith's poor grammar serves the purpose of proving, as did theirs, that the inspired words of the prophets were no product of the schools or the invention of cunning and clever men.Back to the LDS FAQ Index

 Michael Ash's Book of Mormon Changes Page - an excellent resource!
 Also discusses the role of Hebraisms and the poverty of the critics' attacks on changes in the Book of Mormon. of Mike's Mormon Fortress.